Ireland is an enchanting place to visit.

 Here in no particular order are 10 Ireland travel tips for first timers!

-Know that Northern Ireland uses a different currency than Southern Ireland.
+Know that Northern Ireland uses a different currency than the Republic of Ireland.

 Northern Ireland is still a part of the UK, so the British pound is in use here.
-In southern Ireland, you will pay with the Euro.
+In the Republic of Ireland, you will pay with the Euro.

 This is important to remember if you go on any day trips or spend time in Northern Ireland – most likely to see Giant’s Causeway (Game of Thrones fans!) and the Titanic museum.
 There’s plenty more to do and see here, but, keep in mind that the currency is different.